An inexact variable metric proximal linearization method for composite optimization on manifolds: Numerical experiments

-with $\zeta^{k,j}$ being the output of Algorithm \ref{SNCG} to solve \eqref{subprobj}, $\Delta x^k:=x^k-x^{k-1}$ and $\Delta y^k:=\nabla\!f(x^k)-\nabla\!f(x^{k-1})$.
-For the initial $\alpha_{0,0}$, we use $0.5\|A\|$ for the experiments in Section \ref{sec6.2.1}, $0.5\|B^{\top}B\|$ for those in Section \ref{sec6.2.2}, and $10^{-5}$ for those in Section \ref{sec6.2.3}.
 The choice of $\mu_k$ involves a trade-off between the computation cost of the inner loop and the quality of the iterates.
 It is reasonable to require the iterates to satisfy a more stringent inexactness restriction and then have better quality as the iteration proceeds.
 This inspires us to choose $\mu_k=\max\big\{\frac{\mu_{\rm max}}{\sqrt{k}},1\big\}$.
-By Theorem \ref{oracle}, Algorithm \ref{iRVM} armed with DFO returns an $\epsilon$-stationary point within at most $O(\epsilon^{-4})$ iterations of DFO.
-Figure \ref{SSC_mu_max} below show that the objective values yielded by Algorithm \ref{iRVM} with such $\mu_k$ are almost not affected by $\mu_{\rm max}\in[1,1000]$.
-Though the NMI scores (see Section \ref{sec6.2.1} for its definition) with $\mu_{\rm max}\in[1,10]$ are a little better than those with $\mu_{\rm max}\in[100,1000]$, but the running time of the former is more than that of the latter.
-To make a trade-off, we always choose $\mu_{\rm max}=500$ for the subsequent tests.
+Figure \ref{SSC_mu_max} below shows that the objective values yielded by Algorithm \ref{iRVM} with such $\mu_k$ are almost not affected by $\mu_{\rm max}\in[1,1000]$.
+The NMI scores (see Section \ref{sec7.3.1} for its definition) with $\mu_{\rm max}\in[1,1000]$ are basically the same, but the objective value with $\mu_{\rm max}\in[1,50]$ is a little higher than those with $\mu_{\rm max}\in[100,1000]$ and the running time of the former is more than that of the latter.
+Therefore, we always choose $\mu_{\rm max}=500$ for the subsequent tests.